microsoft/dynamics365patternspractices/templates/architecture/sample-solution.md

 ms.date: mm/dd/yyyy
 ---

-# Article title as a noun phrase
+# Article title as a scenario

-*All descriptive text is formatted in italics to remind you to delete it before you complete and submit your architecture.
+*All descriptive text is formatted in italics to remind you to delete it before you complete and submit your solution.
 Your article can have only one **H1 heading (#)**, which is the article title.
 The H1 heading is always followed by a succinct descriptive paragraph that informs the reader what the article is about and how it can help them.
 Do not start the article with a note or tip. .*

-*This template is specific to **Dynamics 365 generalized architecture patterns**.
-A GAP acts as a core architecture with a common solution that applies to many scenarios.
-For example, solution ideas can build off the GAP architecture to provide a lens for a particular industry or partner solution.
-We then link to the GAP architecture from each solution idea.
+*This template is specific to **Dynamics 365 sample solutions**.
+Sample solutions are example workloads that guide customers through the design process of solving specific aspects of Dynamics 365 implementations.
+They provide actionable architecture guidance based on real customer examples.
+Their goal is to shorten a customer's learning curve by telling them the story of another customer who has been there before.
 Your article should be broken down into six subheadings (H2, ## in markdown)--Architecture, Scenario details, Considerations, Deploy this scenario, Contributors, and Next steps.
 The H2 headings and descriptions are included in this template.
 If you need to create a new heading under one of the H2 headings, use an H3 heading (###).*

 ***Completing the metadata:***
 *This section provides guidance on completing the metadata section at the top of this template.
 Update the placeholder text based on the following guidance:*